ABOUT KATIE DONNELLY PHOTOGRAPHY,

 The joy you feel when you’re together on vacation...

 To your doggie.

 To each other.

-I believe that family portraits should be joyful, singing songs of YOU, capturing your magic, highlighting your love, and celebrating who you are right in the moment.
+I truly believe that family portraiture should be joyful, capturing your magic, highlighting your love, and celebrating who you are right now.

 I’m Katie Donnelly, Paris + NYC Photographer, and owner and creative behind Katie Donnelly Photography.
 I created KDP to celebrate families, big and small, whether it's just you and your dog, or you and your 7 kiddos, mom, dad, and grand-dad.

 At KDP we CELEBRATE your everyday: The happiness you feel on vacation and in the simplicity of Sunday morning pancakes, all the twirls your 3 year-old can muster, and all the hide-and-seek your twin boys can summon.
 We celebrate little things like blowing bubbles, big things like getting your PhD, little things like bath time, big things like first steps, little things like the joy of spinning in mom’s arms, and big things like the joy of being engaged.

 Call me a celebrate-r, a happiness enthusiast, and a storyteller.

 For the last 7 years, I’ve been creating timeless family portraits for hundreds of families, inside the studio and on location, all over the world but most notably in NYC and Paris, where Katie Donnelly Photography is currently based.
 I’ve had the absolute HONOR of joining families during rainy days and sunny ones (literally and figuratively) Catching in time the joy they give each other.

 I believe with my whole heart that family portraiture is there to be documented in the good times, and used to remind us why we go through hard times together.
 Every time you see that stunning portrait of your family on the wall, it will be a reminder of why you love so fiercely.